API#

 controls (int | iterable[int]) – The optional control qubits of the operator.
 An empty list or

-signify no controls.
-Default:None
+Nonesignify no controls.
+Default:None.

 - QuEST functions: